Achch4/Cinema-Room-Manager-By-JetBrains/README.md

 # Cinema-Room-Manager-By-JetBrains
-did this project in jetbrains Academy(hyperskill) as my first project(kindah) completed the project it was fun learned method formatting it's awsome!!
+did this project in jetbrains Academy(hyperskill) as my first project(kindah) completed the project it was fun learned method formatting it's awsome nothing big small project!!